amitapl/amitapple.snowsite/Snow/_posts/2014-11-17-azure-websites-slots.md

 Another great feature for **deployment slots** is the **traffic routing** also known as **testing in production**.

-This feature will allow you to route traffic that is coming to your Azure Website between your **deployment slots** based on percentage of the traffic.
+This feature will allow you to route traffic that is coming to your Azure Web App between your **deployment slots** based on percentage of the traffic.

 This feature exists only in the new [Azure preview portal](https://portal.azure.com).